TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

     }

-In this case the "fieldProcessingInstruction" "pageUidToHierarchy" is used to create the rootline for solr in the conventional way.
+In this case the "fieldProcessingInstruction" "pageUidToHierarchy" is used to create the rootline for Solr in the conventional way.

 Custom field processors can be registered with